Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 Note:  See also the SwA Blog for future related A&A requirement announcements.

-Continuous Monitoring Requirement : A V&V Secure Code Review is required annually once the application is in sustainment OR upon discovery that the application has already been deployed to production and has not gone through the process, e.g. older applications in sustainment OR upon every major release OR when requested by OIS and/or CSOC.
+__*Continuous Monitoring Requirement :*__ A V&V Secure Code Review is required annually once the application is in sustainment OR upon discovery that the application has already been deployed to production and has not gone through the process, e.g. older applications in sustainment OR upon every major release OR when requested by OIS and/or CSOC.

-4.3.4 Penetration Test / Application Assessment
+### 4.3.4 TT4: Penetration Test / Application Assessment (PT/AA)

 A penetration test or full application assessment (Web Application Security Assessment or Mobile Application Security Assessment) must be performed that includes automated and manual assessment tools and techniques on Internet Facing, Mobile Applications, and/or High Impact Systems.
 For Internet facing applications, if the application utilizes multiple servers then a WASA and Penetration Test are required, regardless of the FIPS categorization.
 If the Internet facing application only uses one server then only a WASA is required.
 All Critical and High deficiencies should be mitigated with documented mitigation evidence provided, and Moderate and Low deficiencies should be mitigated or have a documented mitigation plan.
 If a Penetration Test / Application Assessment is not applicable, upload a word document to the Documents tab within RiskVision explaining why a Penetration Test / Application Assessment is not applicable.  *The Penetration Test / Application Assessment requirement is not applicable to VistA systems.

 The following steps must be performed to meet the Penetration Test/Application Assessment requirement: